Customize Consent Preferences

 Component 2: Character Letters

 Character letters (or letters of support) provide insight into your values, contributions, and support networks.
-They help humanize you as a human being, rather than just a name on a police report or Presentence Investigation Report.
+They help humanize you as a human being–to learn more read this blog from Jason Greene.

 Who Should Write Them?